jamesBoder/rss_aggreggator/readme.md

-# RSS Aggregator
+# Gator - RSS Aggregator

-A simple CLI tool to aggregate and read RSS feeds from the command line.
+A simple CLI tool called **gator** to aggregate and read RSS feeds from the command line.

 ## Prerequisites